Prefer to talk now? Call 641-472-5141

 Who Qualifies for Debt Relief?

-“Debt relief” can mean different things.
-The right option depends on your income, the type of debt you have, what you own, and what you need the outcome to be.
+On this page, “debt relief” means legal debt relief through Chapter 7 or Chapter 13 bankruptcy.
+The right fit depends on your income, the type of debt you have, what you own, and what you need the outcome to be.

 - Debt type: Credit cards and medical bills are different from car loans, mortgages, taxes, and support obligations.